themedata/tutorials/content/tutorial/building-a-marketing-website-from-a-to-z.md

 partial = "goandtalk/slides/alternate-text-and-big-icon-layer"

   [gmgt_section.data]
-  content = "* you can open another tab and click this link to [create a new site project](/edit/?site=toffee_and_coffee). \n* a database by the name toffee_and_coffee will be created automatically in your browser. \n* hover on the left edge of the screen to show the vertical toolbar, click on the globe icon to show site setting window, click on the grid icon(<i class=\"fas fa-th-large\"></i>) to show extra tabs.\n* go to tab \"Remote Setting\", enter \"themedata\" as data repo owner and \"toffee-and-coffee\" as data repo name, then click on the button \"Load Remote Site Setting\".
-This will load the theme's default settings.\n* go to tab \"Current\", and update your website information and copyright statement there.
+  content = "* you can open another tab and click this link to [create a new site project](/edit/?site=toffee_and_coffee).
+You will see a placeholder page without navigation menu links.\n* a database by the name toffee_and_coffee will be created automatically in your browser. \n* hover on the left edge of the screen to show the vertical toolbar, click on the globe icon to show site setting window, click on the grid icon(<i class=\"fas fa-th-large\"></i>) to show extra tabs.\n* go to tab \"Remote Setting\", enter \"themedata\" as data repo owner and \"toffee-and-coffee\" as data repo name, then click on the button \"Load Remote Site Setting\".
+This will load the theme's default settings, and the navigation menu links.\n* go to tab \"Current\", and update your website information and copyright statement there.
 The base url must be updated to your new website address, so that the media library knows where to find your uploaded images.\n* hover on the top edge of the screen to show the horizontal app toolbar, and click on \"Save\" button to save the changes." intro = " " is_global = false title = "Loading Theme Setting with Go and Talk Page Builder"